adamjr36/orderbook-dashboard/README.md

 Exactly what it sounds like.
 Available at [orderbook.adamjackrubinstein.com](orderbook.adamjackrubinstein.com) !

 ## Issues / Future improvements
+1. Graphs don't look great when there are only a couple orders
-1. Add a way to save the orderbook to a file to reupload later
+2. Add a way to save the orderbook to a file to reupload later
-2. Save state on page reload
+3. Save state on page reload
-3. Graphs by userId for PNL, positions over time
+4. Graphs by userId for PNL, positions over time
-4. Multiple symbols?
+5. Multiple symbols?